 Churchgoers experience of disability

-In the 2016 NCLS we asked churchgoers about their personal experience or connection with disability.
-Nearly six in 10 attenders indicated that they had an experience of, or connection with, disability.
+In the 2021 NCLS we asked churchgoers about their personal experience or connection with disability.
+More than half of church attenders indicate that they have an experience of, or connection with disability.

-Some 14% of churchgoers reported having a disability themselves.
-Another 23% said they had a close family member with a disability.
+Some 13% of churchgoers report having a disability themselves, whilst 23% say they have a close family member with a disability.
+These figures have remained relatively constant between the 2016 and 2021 NCLS.

-As well, around a quarter of churchgoers said they experienced a health problem that affects their involvement in church life.
+Further, some 28% of churchgoers say they experience a health problem that affects their involvement in church life, at least occasionally.

 One in seven churchgoers report having a disability themselves

-When asked about their personal experience of disability, some 14%, or one in seven Australian churchgoers reported having a disability themselves.
-Of this, 12% described their disability as mild, and 3% as severe or profound.
-Personally having a disability, severe or mild, increased with age amongst churchgoers.
+When asked about their personal experience of disability, some 13%, or one in seven Australian churchgoers report having a disability themselves.
+Of this, 11% describe their disability as mild, and 2% as severe or profound.
+These are similar figures to the 2016 NCLS.

 Substantial connection between churchgoers and people with disabilities

-Nearly a quarter of church attenders (23%) said that they had a close family member with a disability.
-Having a close family member with a disability was at its highest among attenders aged 50-69 years old, at 28%.
+Nearly a quarter of church attenders (23%) say they have a close family member with a disability (no change since 2016).
+Having a close family member with a disability is at its highest among attenders aged 70+, at 29%.

-Social and workplace relationships were also evident, with 15% of respondents reported having a friend with a disability and 21% having a work or other connection with someone who was disabled.
+Social and workplace relationships are also evident, with 12% of respondents saying they have a friend with a disability and 18% having a work or other connection with someone who was disabled.

-With nearly six in 10 church attenders (59%) having an experience of, or connection with disability, this suggests a broad awareness of disability exists within congregations.
+With more than half of church attenders (55%) having an experience of, or connection with disability, this suggests a broad awareness of disability exists within congregations.

 Experience of disability more common for those in leadership roles

-Given substantial experience of and connection with disability amidst churchgoers, do churchgoers highlight problems that prevent them from participating in church life?
+Given substantial experience of and connection with disability amidst church attenders, do churchgoers highlight problems that prevent them from participating in church life?
 We examine health and physical access problems listed by attenders.

 Physical access and health limitations

-More attenders had been prevented from participating in church life due to their health.
-Around a quarter of church attenders said they experienced a health problem that limits their church involvement.
-Some 20% experienced such limitations occasionally, 4% often and 2% mostly or always.
+Some 28% of church attenders say they experience a health problem that limits their church involvement.
+Close to a quarter (24%) experience such limitations occasionally, 3% often and 1% mostly or always.

 With such rates of personal experience of, and connection with, disability amongst churchgoers, it should be asked, what are churches doing to cater for people with disabilities at church?
 How welcome would people with disabilities feel at church?
 Are staff being trained to include a diversity of needs and facilitate inclusive gatherings?

-Research results on these questions have been published in the articles below, and in the paper 'Disability, inclusion, provision and care in churches'.
+Research results on these questions are available in the free report 'Disability, inclusion, provision and care: trends in local churches from 2016 to 2021'.

 Data Sources: